Sheshiyer/api-keys/CONTRIBUTING.md

 ## 🔒 Security Considerations

-### When Working with API Keys
+### When Working with Encrypted Credentials
-- Never log actual API key values
+- Never log actual credential values in any form
-- Use placeholder data for testing
+- Use cryptographically secure placeholder data for testing
-- Ensure clipboard clearing works correctly
+- Ensure memory sanitization protocols function correctly
-- Test with various key formats and lengths
+- Test with various credential formats and encryption scenarios

-### Code Security
+### Code Security Protocol
-- Avoid hardcoding sensitive data
+- Implement zero-trust architecture principles
-- Use secure storage practices
+- Use military-grade encryption standards
-- Validate all user inputs
+- Validate and sanitize all user inputs
-- Follow principle of least privilege
+- Follow principle of least privilege and need-to-know basis

 ## 📋 Pull Request Process